New Year Sale 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: exams65

 Discussion 0

-Any expenses that are incurred but not paid by the end of the year are counted in our records of profit and loss, are called:
+Any expenses that are incurred but not paid by the end of the year are counted in our records of profit and loss, and are called:

 Options: